Arvindh99/Arvindh99/README.md

 - 👯 I’m looking to collaborate on open-source projects
 - 📫 How to reach me: cvarvindh@gmail.com
 - 😄 Pronouns: He/Him
+- ⚡ Fun fact: I taught an AI to talk to a database—now it knows more SQL than I do!

 ## Technologies and Tools